ballerina-platform/ballerina-distribution/examples/rabbitmq-queue-declare/rabbitmq_queue_declare.md

 # RabbitMQ client - Declare queue

-In RabbitMQ, exchanges are where messages are sent to.
-Exchanges take a message and route it into zero or more queues.
-The default exchange is a direct exchange with no name (empty string) pre-declared by the broker.
-Every queue that is created is automatically bound to it with the routing key which is the same as the queue name.
-In this example a queue named OrderQueue with default configurations is created.
-A `rabbitmq:Client` can be created with the default host and port or with custom configurations.
-A queue with a specific name and custom configurations can be declared by using the function `queueDeclare`.
-To create a queue with a server-generated name and custom configurations, function `queueAutoGenerate` can be used.
+RabbitMQ queue is a buffer that stores messages.
+The queue takes messages from the publisher and sends them to the consumer.
+A RabbitMQ client is created with the host and port of the RabbitMQ broker.
+A queue with a specific name and custom configurations can be declared by using the `queueDeclare` method.
+To create a queue with a server-generated name, `queueAutoGenerate` method can be used.
+Use this to declare the queue before publishing messages.

 ::: code rabbitmq_queue_declare.bal :::